Sara Errani

-Career

-Early life and junior career
+Early life

-Errani was born in Bologna, Emilia-Romagna, Italy to Giorgio, a fruit and vegetable seller and Fulvia, a pharmacist.
+Errani was born in Bologna to Giorgio, a greengrocer, and Fulvia, a pharmacist.
 At the age of 12, her father sent her to the Nick Bollettieri Tennis Academy in Florida.
 At 16, she moved to Valencia, Spain to be coached by Pablo Lozano and David Andres.

+Career

+2002–2007: Early years

-Errani competed in her first event at the $10,000 Cagliari event in her native Italy in 2002, where she lost to Sun Tiantian.
+Errani competed in her first event at the $10k Cagliari event in her native Italy in 2002, where she lost to Sun Tiantian.
 She continued to compete in the ITF, where her best performance of the year was a semifinal appearance in Zaton.
 She continued to participate mainly on the ITF circuit, where she won her first tournament over Lucia Jiminez in Melilla, Spain in 2005.

 2008–2011

-The first WTA title of her career was in the Internazionali Femminili di Palermo, where she defeated Mariya Koryttseva.
+The first WTA Tour title of her career was in the Internazionali Femminili di Palermo where she defeated Mariya Koryttseva in the final.
 On 27 July 2008, she captured her second career title in two weeks, defeating Anabel Medina Garrigues.
-She has also won six doubles WTA titles.
+She has also won six doubles titles.

 In 2009, Errani was the runner-up at two WTA tournaments, in Palermo and Portorož, as the defending champion in both.
 Errani was defeated in the first round of the French Open by defending champion Ana Ivanovic, whom she beat in the third round three years later.

-Errani reached the third round in every Grand Slam except the French Open in 2010, where she lost in the first round.
+Errani reached the third round in every major except the French Open in 2010, where she lost in the first round.

 Errani was a member of Fed Cup-winning Italian team in 2009 and 2010.
-In February 2011, she reached the finals of the PTT Pattaya Open, where she was defeated by Daniela Hantuchová.
+In February 2011, she reached the finals of the Pattaya Open where she was defeated by Daniela Hantuchová.